tomtom28/springBurger/README.md

 # springBurger

-A re-make of my classic burger app using Java, Maven, MySQL, Thymeleaf, and the Spring MVC framework.
+A re-make of my classic burger app using Java, Maven, MySQL, Thymeleaf, and the Spring Boot framework.